MIDTERM EXAMINATION

 Question No: 9 ( Marks: 1 ) - Please choose one

-► The daily supply curve for fish slopes upward.
+► None of the given options.► The daily supply curve for fish slopes upward.

 ► The daily supply curve for fish is perfectly inelastic.